Sghosh1999/Interview-Questions-Data-Scientist-Positions/Statis-Top-100-Interview-Questions.md

     *   **Insurance:** Determining fair premiums based on expected payouts.
     *   **Gambling:** Analyzing the fairness or profitability of games.
     *   **Machine Learning:** Loss functions often involve expected values (e.g., expected squared error).

-The expected value is a cornerstone of probability and statistics, providing a summary measure that is critical for theoretical development and practical applications.

 **Q10: Define cumulative distribution function (CDF).**
 Answer: